-Yes - evaluate the following: * If you are considering changing your name, do it before you apply as it gets more complicated once your name is in all the government databases. * Not that it needs to get done before you apply, but it is important to start building alliances with other 8(a) firms as soon as possible.
-Once you are certified you want to be able to start getting work asap, and that will be best done as a subcontractor or vendor for other firms. * If you are not a corporation or a LLC, you should have that completed before applying.
+Yes – evaluate the following: *If you are considering changing your name, do it before you apply as it gets more complicated once your name is in all the government databases. *Not that it needs to get done before you apply, but it is important to start building alliances with other 8(a) firms as soon as possible.
+Once you are certified you want to be able to start getting work as soon as possible, and that will be best done as a subcontractor or vendor for other firms. *If you are not a corporation or an LLC, you should have that completed before applying.

 The simple answer is "yes," although it is difficult.
 Handicap business owners and woman business owners can get certified especially since the SBA lowered the standard to "preponderance of evidence."
 Please call and we can discuss your case.

 It takes a lot of companies over a year to get certified and approximately 70 percent of all applications to the SBA are rejected.
 Almost all of them face at least one challenge during the process.
 We typically get companies certified in 45 days although it can take up to 90 days and we have had some certified in as little as 25 days.
 We will stay on top of your application and push it along in our process as fast as possible; we know how important time is.